moon23k/moon23k/README.md

 <br>

 ## 👨🏻‍🔬 Experiments
-&nbsp; AI has a lot of variables, which means that different results can be derived depending on the settings of various variables.
+&nbsp; AI has a lot of variables, which means that various variable settings can make different results.
 Therefore, many experiments from various viewpoints are required to obtain good results.
 Below is a series of experiments that introduce different approaches on three representative NLP tasks.
 Each is **Neural Machine Translation**, **Abstractive Text Summarization** and **Dialogue Generation**.

 <br>